Home

 What is HEALWA?

-It “assures affordable, anytime, online access to current, authoritative clinical information and educational resources to eligible health care practitioners in Washington State” (HEALWA mission statement).
+HEALWA “assures affordable, anytime, online access to current, authoritative clinical information and educational resources to eligible health care practitioners in Washington State.”
+(HEALWA mission statement).

-HEALWA is funded by our registered nurse licensure fees, with $16 allocated to maintain the HEALWA database and its staff, which include a principal investigator to provide elbow support for clinical queries.
+HEALWA is funded by licensure fees, with $16 allocated to maintain the HEALWA database and its staff, which include a principal investigator to provide elbow support for clinical queries.
 As of 2024, only 16.6% of RNs and 6.2% of LPNs are registered to use HEALWA, meaning most of us have not yet checked out this amazing resource.
-(ARNP numbers are not specified.)
+(APRN percentages are not broken out.)

 What does HEALWA provide?